TeachersFirst's D Day Resources

 Close Link

 Investigate the events of D-Day and their impact on World War II with this simple but interesting resource.
 Scroll through the photos and short captions to see first-hand images of Allied Commanders, Hitler, soldiers going ashore, and more.
-Scroll all the way down the page to find and download a PowerPoint for your class.
+Scroll all the way down the page to find many more resource labeled Home Learning.
 Videos can be found under the Objects & History tab at the top.
 They reside on YouTube.
-If your district / school blocks YouTube they may not be viewable.
+If your district/school blocks YouTube they may not be viewable.

 In the Classroom